dotnet/Silk.NET/documentation/proposals/Proposal - Multi-Backend Input.md

 +
 +       /// <summary>
 +       /// Activates this input backend and runs any necessary prerequisites to collecting input data.
++       /// Once activated, <see cref="Deactivate" /> must be used before the backend can be activated again.
 +       /// </summary>
 +       /// <remarks>
 +       /// Called by <see cref="InputContext.Add" />